-Antineoplaston Therapy in Treating Patients With Stage IV Pancreatic Cancer
+Antineoplaston Therapy in Treating Adult Patients With Anaplastic Astrocytoma (AA)

 Primary Purpose: Treatment

-PROJECTED ACCRUAL: Approximately 20-40 patients will be accrued for this study.
+PROJECTED ACCRUAL: A total of 20-40 patients will be accrued to this study

-Please refer to this study by its ClinicalTrials.gov identifier: NCT00003531
+Please refer to this study by its ClinicalTrials.gov identifier: NCT00003537

 |United States, Texas|

 |Houston, Texas, United States, 77055-6330|